Short Height in Children

 Growth and growth problems

 Periods of less rapid growth may follow growth spurts, so it is important to evaluate

 growth over an extended period of time.

-A small child who stops growing may have a problem.
+A small child who stops growing may have a

-Long-term (chronic) illness, poor nutrition, and hormone problems can affect growth.
+problem.
+Long-term (chronic) illness, poor nutrition, and hormone problems can also

 Testing and diagnosis

-The best test to monitor your child's growth is the growth chart.
-Each year, your
+The best test to keep track of your child's growth is the growth chart.
+Each year,

-child's height and weight are plotted on a chart by their healthcare provider.
-It's
+your child's height and weight are plotted on a chart by their healthcare provider.

-the growth rate that's most important to watch.
-Your child may need tests if the provider
+It's the growth rate that's most important to watch.
+Your child may need tests if

-thinks your child has a growth problem.
-These tests may include an X-ray of the hand
+the provider thinks your child has a growth problem.
+These tests may include an X-ray

-and wrist, called a bone age X-ray.
-This can show how much further growth your child
+of the hand and wrist, called a bone age X-ray.
+This can show how much further growth

-has left.
-Blood tests may be done if the provider thinks your child may have a systemic
+your child has left.
+Blood tests may be done if the provider thinks your child may

-or hormonal disease.
-In general, if your child's growth rate is consistent, more evaluation
+have a systemic or hormonal disease.
+In general, if your child's growth rate is consistent,

-is often not needed.
-But if the growth rate slows, or if your child's overall height
+more evaluation is often not needed.
+But if the growth rate slows, or if your child's

-is below the 3rd percentile for their age, then further evaluation may be done.
+overall height is below the 3rd percentile for their age, then further evaluation

 Causes of short height